FysikRevy/FysikRevyTeX/README.md

 * **`python create.py contacts`**<br />
 Creates the contacts list.
 Look for `kontaktliste.pdf` in the `pdf/` directory.
-To add contacts, edit `templates/contacts.csv` with your favourite text editor.
+To add contacts, edit `contacts.csv` with your favourite text editor.

 * **`python create.py songmanus`**<br />
 Creates a manuscript containing only songs.
 Look for `sangmanuskript.pdf` in the `pdf/` directory.